Kwaddo/dopher/README.md

 - Textured walls with proper perspective and distance shading
 - Sprite-based NPCs with transparency and occlusion
 - Interactive NPCs with typewriter-style dialog system
+- Enemy AI that detects and follows the player
 - Collision detection with walls and NPCs using circular hitboxes
 - Distance-based shading and fog effects
 - Dynamic FOV during sprinting with smooth transitions